2015 Portland, Maine, mayoral election: Campaign

 The day after Ethan Strimling announced his candidacy for mayor, a group of city councilors and school board members led by Nicholas Mavodones announced their opposition to the reelection of Mayor Brennan and support of Strimling.
 Mavodones cited division within the city and city government as well as an atmosphere of frustration under Brennan's leadership.
+Borth incumbent Brennan and Strimling opposed a $15 minium wage while MacMillan ran on raising the city's minium wage to $15.